hyperledger/fabric/examples/e2e_cli/end-to-end.rst

 The orderer block is the genesis block for the ordering service, and the channel transaction file is broadcast to the orderer at channel creation time.
-The anchor peer transactions, as the name might suggest, specify the each Org's anchor peer on this channel.
+The anchor peer transactions, as the name might suggest, specify each Org's anchor peer on this channel.

 How does it work?
 ^^^^^^^^^^^^^^^^^